Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 <br>

-#### Note: Sometimes VM may get corupted due to some reason, in this case we just need to remove that logical volume and create it again.
+#### Note: Sometimes VM may get corrupted due to some reason, in this case we just need to remove that logical volume and create it again.
 [Guide to re-create VM](/Installation_instructions/vmCreation.md)